tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Epic Feat

-One battle per day as a free action, you can enhance your _karmic__rebuke_.
+One battle per full recovery as a free action, you can enhance your _karmic__rebuke_.
 When you enhance it, enemies are vulnerable (crit range expands by 2) to your _karmic rebuke_ attacks until the end of the battle or until you score a critical hit with the attack.

 ---